a-fink/Catstagram/README.md

 Please see assignment and phase readme's for project's given instructions.

 ## Technologies used
-- HTML
+- HTML5
-- CSS
+- CSS3
-- Javascript - build/manipulate elements & styling, write/read from session storage, fetch from an API and parse the response
+- Javascript / ES6 - build/manipulate elements & styling, write/read from session storage, fetch from an API and parse the response
 - replit.com - for hosting that allows a custom http node.js server